-Each mL of solution contains 50 micrograms latanoprost and 6.8 mg timolol maleate equivalent to 5 mg timolol.
+Each ml solution contains 50 mcg of latanoprost and 6.8 mg of timolol maleate equivalent to 5 mg timolol.

-Excipients/Inactive Ingredients: Sodium chloride, Benzalkonium chloride, Sodium dihydrogen phosphate monohydrate (E339i), Disodium phosphate (E339ii), Hydrochloric acid solution (for adjustment to pH 6.0), Sodium hydroxide solution (for adjustment to pH 6.0), Water for injections.
+Excipients/Inactive Ingredients: Sodium chloride, benzalkonium chloride, sodium dihydrogen phosphate monohydrate, disodium phosphate anhydrous, hydrochloric acid solution (for adjustment to pH 6.0), sodium hydroxide solution (for adjustment to pH 6.0), and water for injection.

-Timolol is a beta-1 and beta-2 (non-selective) adrenergic receptor blocking agent that has no significant intrinsic sympathomimetic, direct myocardial depressant or membrane-stabilising activity.
-Timolol lowers IOP by decreasing the formation of aqueous in the ciliary epithelium.
+Timolol Maleate: Timolol maleate is a beta-1 and beta-2 (non-selective) adrenergic receptor blocking agent that does not have significant intrinsic sympathomimetic, direct myocardial depressant, or local anaesthetic (membrane-stabilising) activity.

-Pharmacodynamic effects: Clinical efficacy and safety: In dose finding studies, Xalacom produced significantly greater decreases in mean diurnal IOP compared to latanoprost and timolol administered once daily as monotherapy.
-In two well-controlled, double-masked six-month clinical studies, the IOP reducing effect of Xalacom was compared with latanoprost and timolol monotherapy in patients with an IOP of at least 25 mm Hg or greater.
-Following a 2-4 week run-in with timolol (mean decrease in IOP from enrollment of 5 mm Hg), additional decreases in mean diurnal IOP of 3.1, 2.0 and 0.6 mm Hg were observed after 6 months of treatment for Xalacom, latanoprost and timolol (twice daily), respectively.
-The IOP lowering effect of Xalacom was maintained in 6 month open label extension of these studies.
+Clinical effects: In dose finding studies, latanoprost-timolol maleate produced significantly greater decreases in mean diurnal IOP compared to latanoprost and timolol maleate administered once daily as monotherapy.
+In two well-controlled, double-masked, six-month clinical studies, the IOP reducing effect of latanoprost-timolol maleate was compared with latanoprost and timolol maleate monotherapy in patients with an IOP of at least 25 mm Hg or greater.
+Following a 2 to 4 week run-in with timolol maleate (mean decrease in IOP from enrolment of 5 mm Hg), additional decreases in mean diurnal IOP of 3.1, 2.0 and 0.6 mm Hg were observed after 6 months of treatment with latanoprost-timolol maleate and latanoprost and timolol maleate (twice daily), respectively.
+The IOP lowering effect of latanoprost-timolol maleate was maintained in a 6 month open label extension of these studies.

-Onset of action of Xalacom is within one hour and maximal effect occurs within six to eight hours.
+Onset of action of latanoprost-timolol maleate is within one hour and maximal effect occurs within six to eight hours.
 Adequate IOP reducing effect has been shown to be present up to 24 hours post-dosage after multiple treatments.

-Xalacom: Pharmacokinetic/pharmacodynamic relationship: No pharmacokinetic interactions between latanoprost and timolol were observed although there was an approximate 2-fold increased concentration of the acid of latanoprost in aqueous humour 1-4 hours after administration of Xalacom compared to monotherapy.
+Pharmacokinetics: Latanoprost-Timolol Maleate: No pharmacokinetic interactions between latanoprost and timolol maleate were observed although there was an approximate two-fold increased concentration of the acid of latanoprost in aqueous humour 1 to 4 hours after administration of latanoprost-timolol maleate compared to monotherapy.

 Toxicology: Preclinical Safety Data: The ocular and systemic safety profile of the individual components is well established.
 No adverse ocular or systemic effects were seen in rabbits treated topically with the fixed combination or with concomitantly administered latanoprost and timolol ophthalmic solutions.
 Safety pharmacology, genotoxicity and carcinogenicity studies with each of the components revealed no special hazards for humans.
 Latanoprost did not affect corneal wound healing in the rabbit eye, whereas timolol inhibited the process in the rabbit and the monkey eye when administered more frequently than once a day.

-Reduction of intraocular pressure (IOP) in patients with open angle glaucoma and ocular hypertension who are insufficiently responsive to topical beta-blockers.
+Reduction of elevated intraocular pressure (IOP) in patients with open-angle glaucoma and ocular hypertension who are insufficiently responsive to another topical IOP lowering agent.

-Posology: Adults (including the elderly): Recommended therapy is one eye drop in the affected eye(s) once daily.
+Use in adults (including the elderly): One drop in the affected eye(s) once daily.

 If one dose is missed, treatment should continue with the next dose as planned.
 The dose should not exceed one drop in the affected eye(s) daily.